XITASO/devcmd/README.md

 ```
 - Depending on whether a change has been made to the devcmd-cli or devcmd, the steps to be carried out must be distinguished in the following.

-### Release of changes in devcmd-cli
+#### Release of changes in devcmd-cli

 - Bump the version of the devcmd-cli.
-You should use the task "bump-version" and select devcmd-cli in the prompt:
+You should use the task `bump-version` and select devcmd-cli in the prompt:
 ```sh
 $ yarn devcmd bump-version
 # - or -